petershin/liferay-learn/docs/analytics-cloud/latest/en/troubleshooting/connecting-data-sources.md

 ## Syncing Users Taking a Long Time

 Liferay DXP's batch engine is used for syncing users.
-Increase the batch size if syncing a very large number of users.
-In Liferay DXP, navigate to _Global Menu_ &rarr; _Instance Settings_ &rarr; _Batch Engine_.
-Set the _Export Batch Size_ and _Import Batch Size_ to `1000`.
+Increase the batch size if syncing a large number of users.
+In Liferay DXP, navigate to *Global Menu* &rarr; *Instance Settings* &rarr; *Batch Engine*.
+Set the *Export Batch Size* and *Import Batch Size* to `1000`.

 ![Increase batch size in Liferay DXP.](./connecting-data-sources/images/03.png)

 ## Enabling Localized URLs for Site Pages

 By default, Liferay DXP uses the same URL for a site page regardless of the chosen language.
 Enable localized URLs for Analytics Cloud to track each language as a distinct site page.

-1. In Liferay DXP, navigate to _Control Panel_ &rarr; _Instance Settings_ &rarr; _Content & Data_ &rarr; _Pages_.
+1. In Liferay DXP, navigate to *Control Panel* &rarr; *Instance Settings* &rarr; *Content & Data* &rarr; *Pages*.

-1. Click _SEO_ in the left navigation.
+1. Click *SEO* in the left navigation.

    ![Select use localized URL under the canonical URL selection.](./connecting-data-sources/images/04.png)

-1. Click the drop-down menu under canonical URL and select _Use Localized URL_.
-Click _Save_.
+1. Click the drop-down menu under canonical URL and select *Use Localized URL*.
+Click *Save*.